TomyMarengo/ELK-Stack/kibana-alerts.md

 ## Introduction

 Kibana is a powerful visualization tool that allows you to explore, visualize, and monitor your Elasticsearch data.
 It provides various features, such as dashboards, discovery, and alerting, which are essential for proactive monitoring.
-In this guide, we will cover how to set up three different types of alerts in Kibana to monitor your Apache logs:
+In this guide, we will cover how to set up three different types of alerts in Kibana to monitor your logs:
 - **Alert 1**: Missing "healthcheck" logs for more than 1 minute.
 - **Alert 2**: User Login from an unusual IP.
 - **Alert 3**: UFW Blocked Connections - Firewall Attack Detection.